 The result of amounts owed between funds are considered to be in the course of normal operations by the School District.
 Reconciliation of the amounts owed between funds may or may not be expected to be repaid within one year in their entirety due to the recurring nature of these transactions during operations.

 NOTE 4 - INTERFUND TRANSFERS

-Interfund transfers at June 30, 2022 consisted of the following:
+Interfund transfers for the year ended June 30, 2023 consisted of the following: